Squid, Frozen Toes, Tequila and Love

 suction cups as planets in rows.
 Be careful

-not to cut your finger, he says.
-But I’m thinking
+not to cut your finger,

 of fingertips on my lover’s neck